 HERE IS THE GOOD NEWS!

 The same product that we use to treat and prevent ash borers can be used to treat and prevent both of these pests.
-An injection in the fall with emamectin benzoate can give two (and maybe three) years of control of gypsy moths and can prevent the borers from killing the trees.
+An injection in the late fall with emamectin benzoate can give up to two years of control of gypsy moths and two to three years of preventing the borers from killing the trees.